RadmiloM/interview_preparation/README.md

 - activate virtual environment on windows in the terminal (venv\Scripts\activate)
 - install all dependencies from requirements.txt
 - add env file to store apis
+- change directory to interview_coach
-- run project with streamlit run interview_coach/app.py in the terminal
+- run project with streamlit run app.py in the terminal
 - to exit virtual environment in the terminal execute this command deactivate